Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
 # 3.4.0
 🔢 Export math equations
-Now LaTeX equations are correctly exported from Phind, Perplexity and ChatGPT!
+LaTeX equations from Perplexity, ChatGPT and Phind are now correctly formatted!
 Math lovers, enjoy!

-🐞 Facilitating bug reports
-When an error occurs during the export process, a modal will invite you to report the bug.
+🐞 Facilitating bug reports (or feature requests 🚀) When an error occurs during the export process, a modal will invite you to report the bug.
-Plus, an option is available in the icon context menu.
+Plus, a new option is available in the icon context menu.

 # 3.2.6
 🧩 Some bug fixes